abinjohn123/hashnode-backup/clclqfsg7000008lbher7fe2f.md

 * Makes debugging easier if the API breaks as the code is now in its own file.

-* Introduces the possibility of code-reuse.
+* Introduces the possibility of code-reuse as the script can now be used in other areas where currency conversion is required.

 Here's how we do that.